If you have this problem you might be wondering what to do when you see the ‘lens not attached’ error message on your Nikon camera.

 There could be a variety of reasons why this is occurring from mechanical issue to compatibility issues.

-The most common fault tends to be that the lens is just not attached right or there is a dirty contact.
+The most common fault tends to be that the lens is just not attached correctly or there is a dirty contact which stops your lens from communicating with your Nikon camera.

 Here’s what to do if your Nikon camera gets the error message of ‘lens not attached’: